Frequently Asked Questions

 Q. How do I use the website?

 A. This website is designed to find pathology information fast.
-From the Home Page, you can click on the buttons on the left hand side, click on the chapters in the middle section, use the website search engine at the top of the page, or click on the banner ads.
+From the Home Page, you can click on the buttons along the top, click on the chapters in the middle section, use the website search engine at the top of the page, or click on the banner ads.
 Each chapter has a table of contents at the beginning composed of links.
 To get to a topic, you can click on the appropriate Table of Contents link.
 To find a particular word or phase on a page, use Control F in your browser.
 Some links open a new window/page.
 To go back to the prior page, you should close this new window/page.

 Q. What type of information is available at PathologyOutlines.com?